che3zcake/Detecting-Pixelated-Image-Correcting-it/README.md

 # Detecting-Pixelated-Image-Correcting-it
-This project extracts features from image patches and trains a stacking classifier for classification tasks.
+This project is to build two models: one that detects pixelation in an image and one that resolves the pixelation and we combine these two models to work together.

 ### Part 1: Pixelation Detection
 #### Overview